-Review of Training and Research Coordination Group (TRCG) Annual Operating Plan 2021 (including Q1 of 2022) Objective Number KRA Objective Action Other WGs Involved TCS Responsibility Expected Quarter Completed Other Organizations Involved Success Indicators Funding Required Funding Sources Review and Target Met (Yes/No) 1 KRA 1-3 To enhance TC Members' capacity and knowledge in operational tropical cyclone forecasting.
+Review of Training and Research Coordination Group (TRCG) Annual Operating Plan 2022 (including Q1 of 2023) Objective Number KRA Objective Action Other WGs Involved TCS Responsibility Expected Quarter Completed Other Organizations Involved Success Indicators Funding Required Funding Sources Review and Target Met (Yes/No) 1 KRA 1-3 To enhance TC Members' capacity and knowledge in operational tropical cyclone forecasting.
 Attachment of forecasters from TC Members to RSMC Tokyo nil Provision of administrative and logistic support.
-Q1 RSMC Tokyo, WMO Assessment as given ir RSMC Tokyo report.
-USD 11,000 TCTF and Member self-funded Yes 2 KRA 1-3 To facilitate technology transfer among TC Members through research and development initiatives.
+Q1 (11-13 Jan 2022) RSMC Tokyo, WMO Assessment as given in RSMC Tokyo report.
+USD 11,000 TCTF and Member self-funded Yes (conducted online) 2 KRA 1-3 To facilitate technology transfer among TC Members through research and development initiatives.
 Research Fellowship WGM, WGH and WGDRR Provision of administrative and logistic support.
-Q1 of 2022 TC Members Publication of research findings and IC Members development output in TCRR or other journals.
-TC Members To be conducted online 3 KRA1-3 To enhance TC Members' capacity and knowledge in operational tropical cyclone forecasting.
+Q1 of 2022 TC Members Publication of research findings and development output in TCRR or other journals.
+Fellowship offered by voluntary hosts.
+TC Members Yes (conducted online) 3 KRA1-3 To enhance TC Members' capacity and knowledge in operational tropical cyclone forecasting.
 Up to 4 forecasters from TC to CMA Forecaster Training nil Provision of administrative and logistic support.
-Q3-Q4 СМА Assessment as given ir CMA report.
-Participation will be supported by CMA СМА To be conducted online 4 KRA 1-3 To: (a) implement training initiatives in the priority operational and research areas as identified in the TRCG annual report; and (b) enhance Members' capability and capacity in the assessment of damage and pre-assessment of potential impact caused by landfalling TCs 4 th TRCG Forum and Planning Meeting (in conjunction with the 16 th IWS) WGM, WGH Provision of administrative and logistic support.
-Q4 - Feedback from evaluation forms to be completed by a target audience of about 30 people.
-USD 26,000 TCTF Postponed to Q4/2022 with the 17 th IWS 5 KRA 1-3 To enhance TC Members' capacity and knowledge in operational tropical cyclone forecasting.
+Q3-Q4 (24 Oct - 4 Nov 2022) СМА Assessment as given in CMA report.
+Participation supported by CMA СМА Yes (conducted online) 4 KRA 1-3 To: (a) implement training initiatives in the priority operational and research areas as identified in the TRCG annual report; and (b) enhance Members' capability and capacity in the assessment of damage and pre-assessment of potential impact caused by landfalling TCs 4 th TRCG Forum and Planning Meeting WGM, WGH and WGDRR Provision of administrative and logistic support.
+Postponed to Q4 of 2023 (in conjunction with the 18th IWS) - Feedback from evaluation forms to be completed by a target audience of about 30 people.
+USD 26,000 TCTF Postponed to Q4/2023 with the 18 th IWS 5 KRA 1-3 To: (a) implement training initiatives in the priority operational and research areas as identified in the TRCG annual report; and (b) enhance Members' capability and capacity in the assessment of damage and pre-assessment of potential impact caused by landfalling TCs Roving Seminar [Impact based forecasting] WGM, WGH and WGDRR Provision of administrative and logistic support.
+Postponed to Q2 of 2023 - Feedback from evaluation forms to be completed by a target audience of about 30 people.
+USD 16,000 (Q2 of 2023) TCRF Postponed to Q2/2023 5 KRA 1-3 To enhance TC Members' capacity and knowledge in operational tropical cyclone forecasting.
 Attachment of forecasters from TC Members to RSMC Tokyo nil Provision of administrative and logistic support.
-Q1 of 2022 RSMC Tokyo, WMO Assessment as given ir RSMC Tokyo report. usd 11,000 TCTF and Member self-funded To be conducted online
+Q1 of 2023 (11-13 Jan 2023) RSMC Tokyo, WMO Assessment as given in RSMC Tokyo report.
+USD 11,000 TCTF and Member self-funded Yes (conducted online)